seinecle/DataStorm2015/public_html/keynote.md

 (live url: https://www.youtube.com/watch?v=YFrmQDCpgxs)

-So until 2012 and 2013 I'd say that we were in the golden age of #dataviz in terms of discovereries and charting new paths: excited comments on new productions by the NYT, debates around the goals of #dataviz: is it a way to tell stories?
+So until 2012 and 2013 I'd say that we were in the golden age of #dataviz in terms of discoveries and charting new paths: excited comments on new productions by the NYT, debates around the goals of #dataviz: is it a way to tell stories?
 To open new worlds?
 To educate?
 New connections made with new comers, new agencies, people meeting for the first time in conferences after exchanging on Twitter for years, new positions, big clients...

 And in 2015, things seem to have stabilized and normalized.
 The energy has changed.
 The conversation on Twitter has slowed down a lot.
 The sense of being pionneers has eroded, because time has passed and because we have indeed tried and explored many low hanging fruits.
 Many individuals are now engaged in more industrial, long term projects.
 So that's not bad news: dataviz is now mainstream and well established, people are less obliged to enter free competitions and work on long personal projects at weekends and nights to get their name out, that's good.
 But I miss a bit the excitement of the previous years when you had one framework or one big personal project published per month, and when you had all these big shots chatting on Twitter about the upcoming developments for dataviz.

 ## 2015 onwards: where is dataviz going?
 So... where is dataviz going?
 As I said, you have this first exciting phase that passed, and we are now in a stage where processes for the creation of dataviz are more industrialized, commodified, stabilized.
 This means that innovation will find other places to erupt.
 Why?
 Because the landscape of technologies keeps changing, and creative minds will seize the opportunity to play and explore these opportunities in places where no "client" is yet waiting for them.

-To illustrate possible paths, I like to give the example of the career of Seb Lee Deslile, who defined himself as a creative coder and now as as a digital artist.
+To illustrate possible paths, I like to give the example of the career of [Seb Lee-Delisle](http://www.seb.ly), who defined himself as a creative coder and now as a digital artist.
 I follow his work on Twitter since about 2009.
-He is not at the heart of the "dataviz" network and does not define himself in regards to this label, but you'd find him on Jeff Clark's map of dataviz in 2012 nonetheless.
+He is not at the heart of the "dataviz" network and does not define himself in regards to this label, but you'd find him on Jeff Clark's map of dataviz in 2012 nonetheless (see map above).

 - so, he was using Adobe Flash as one of his main technologies until 2009, contributing to PaperVision3D, a framework to build 3D games and animations in the Flash Player.
 - He plays a bit with Adobe Flex in 2009,